Ultimate Family Guide for Chessington World of Adventures

 The Ultimate Family Guide for Chessington World of Adventures, frugal mum day out guide, london, photo of zufari giraffes

+Beyond the rides, Chessington also boasts a zoo – with animal areas scattered around the park.
+The Zufari ride takes you on a safari truck past some of the animals like giraffes.
+We were insanely lucky on our visit because the truck pulled up right next to the giraffes so we had an amazing up-close view of them; they were absolutely gorgeous.
+Being so close to them was one of our favourite parts of the day!
 I must admit that the rest of the Zufari ride was a bit anti-climatic after the giraffes – some of the animals had done a runner 😂 but there’s a talk over the speaker so it’s quite educational too.
-It also takes you through an illuminated cave area which Lola thought was magical, and younger children would really enjoy it too.
 Just to make you aware, there’s a minimum height restriction for the safari truck – which we thought was unusual compared to other zoos.
-But, if the kids aren’t big enough to ride you can also walk around the Waynama Reserve area to see the animals that way instead.
+But, if the kids aren’t big enough to ride, you can walk around the Waynama Reserve instead.

 The Ultimate Family Guide for Chessington World of Adventures, frugal mum day out guide, london, photo of app directions

+Make sure you download the Chessington World of Adventures App – you can see all of the wait times, and also get directions to help guide you to your favourite rides and animals in the park.
+We found the map really handy, and it saves walking unnecessarily which is particularly handy if you’re visiting with little ones!
 The queues ranged from 5 – 45 minutes when we visited (a Sunday in April) so it wasn’t too bad – though many of the rides were 20 minutes or less for most of the day, and the rides for small children had particularly short wait times.
-If you’re staying on the resort, like we did, you’ll enter the park from the far side of the park (rather than the main Chessington day-ticket entrance) which is really handy.
-There were new queues at all, despite us arriving bang on 10am, and that side of the theme park was quiet first thing.
+If you’re staying on the resort you’ll enter the park from the far side of the park (rather than the main Chessington day-ticket entrance) which is really handy.
 We got on the Rattlesnake ride with just a five minute wait – that was definitely one of our favourite rides too!

 The Ultimate Family Guide for Chessington World of Adventures, frugal mum day out guide, london, photo of queue times